Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Introduction

 \begin{remark} The original conjecture of Audin \cite{ma} states that any Lagrangian torus $L\subset\mathbb{C}^n$ has Maslov number $2$.
-It is first rigorously proved by Cieliebak-Mohnke \cite{cm} using punctured holomorphic curves.
-An alternative approach was outlined earlier by Fukaya \cite{kf} and realized later by Irie \cite{ki2}, which shows that the same conclusion holds for Lagrangian submanifolds $L\subset\mathbb{C}^n$ which are $K(\pi,1)$ spaces and $\mathit{Spin}$.
+It is first rigorously proved by Cieliebak-Mohnke \cite{cm} using neck stretching for holomorphic curves with local tangency constraints.
+An alternative approach was outlined earlier by Fukaya \cite{kf} and realized later by Irie \cite{ki2,ki3}, which shows that the same conclusion holds for Lagrangian submanifolds $L\subset\mathbb{C}^n$ which are $K(\pi,1)$ spaces and $\mathit{Spin}$.
 When $M$ is a subcritical Weinstein manifold, and $L\subset M$ is a monotone Lagrangian $K(\pi,1)$ space (without the $\mathit{Spin}$ assumption), this is proved by Damian \cite{md}.
 The holomorphic curves used in our argument are actually more related to those appeared in Cieliebak-Mohnke \cite{cm}, although the general idea of the proof is to more extent inspired by Fukaya \cite{kf}.

 Our generalization above has the feature that $L\subset M$ doesn't need to be displaceable.
 For example, it is shown by Lekili-Maydayskiy \cite{lm} that non-displaceable monotone Lagrangian tori exist in 4-dimensional $A_k$ Milnor fibers for any $k\geq1$.
 In \cite{ad}, a $1$-parameter family of monotone Lagrangian tori in $T^\ast S^3$ is shown to split-generate the monotone Fukaya category.
 In all these examples, the Lagrangian tori have minimal Maslov number $2$. \end{remark}